drusho/eda_reddit_politics/README.md

 ## Project Goals
 ---

-This notebook will focus on 'Hot' subreddit tab posts due to their focus on upvotes and recent comments.
-Data from the subreddit /r/politics will be scrapped using the python library _Praw_.
+The purpose of this project was to practice using APIs to scrape data from a website.
+The website Reddit was chosen because it is one of the visited websites on the internet.
+Data from the subreddit /r/politics was scrapped using the python library _Praw_.
 This subreddit was chosen due to it's active userbase.
-Analysis will include determining top posts for this subreddit and understanding what factors contributed to their ranking beyond most upvotes and comments.
-Such as the correlation between comments and points, word frequency and semantic analysis of post titles
+Analysis included determining top posts for this subreddit and understanding what factors contributed to their ranking beyond most upvotes and comments.

+Additional goals for the project included:

+    Finding the top posts by score/upvotes
+    Determining if a high score correlates with a high number of comments Discover the popular words used in all post titles Semantics analysis of posts and determine if they are negative, positive, or neutral?

 <br>
 <br>